fahdalatfi/bubble-sort-php/README.md

-# Sorting algorithms in php
+# bubble sort algorithms in php
-This file is repo is containing the most used sorting algorithms written in php
+This file is repo is containing the bubble sort algorithm using php